jjanes11/PWA/README.md

-# Angular PWA - Progressive Web App
+# Jacaona - Progressive Web App

 A simple Angular Progressive Web App (PWA) that demonstrates modern web app capabilities including offline functionality, installability, and responsive design.
 This project is automatically deployed to GitHub Pages using GitHub Actions.